anuradhawick/typefaster/README.md

 Now run `process_stories.py` script to generate the story related content inside the angular app.

-# Deployment Guide
+## Deployment Guide

 Terraform state bucket is managed outside of the program.
-This it must be imported.
+So it must be imported.

 ```bash
 terraform import aws_s3_bucket.apps_bucket apps-anuradhawick